ShatteredSoftware/ShatteredCore/README.md

 ShatteredCore provides is:

 ### Library Access
 Each of these libraries can be accessed when ShatteredCore is loaded.
-Some of these are shaded.
+Some of these are shaded into `com.github.shatteredsuite.shatteredcore.include`.
 * [SmartInvs](https://github.com/MinusKube/SmartInvs) by MinusKube (Shaded)
 * [NBTApi](https://github.com/tr7zw/Item-NBT-API) by tr7zw (Shaded)
 * [XSeries](https://github.com/CryptoMorin/XSeries) by CryptoMorin (Shaded)